lzhenn/tracacode/SRC_MOD_LIB-2017/SourceMods-phys_audit/ReadMe.md

 ### Subprocesses and Variables

 Currently, the `physpkg.F90` in CAM workflow has been seperated into the following subprocesses for audit.
 Note that they are not seperated in "elemental" processes presenting in `physpkg.F90`.
-For example, we combined Rayleigh friction, PBL vertical diffusion, and aerosol dry deopsition together as `SFVD`.
+For example, we combined Rayleigh friction, PBL vertical diffusion, and aerosol dry deposition together as `SFVD`.

 | Short Name | Long Name                         |
 | ----       | ----                              |